GeorgePapalazaridis/email-signature-generator/README.md

-# ✉️ Email Signature Generator
+# ✉️ Corporate Email Signature Generator

-A lightweight browser-based tool that creates personalized **Outlook Web** email signatures and injects them automatically using a **bookmarklet**.
+A lightweight **browser-based tool** that creates personalized **Outlook Web** email signatures and injects them automatically using a **bookmarklet**.
-Designed to eliminate the copy-paste formatting issues of Outlook’s signature editor and restore full HTML control.
+Originally developed for Prognosis Biotech, this project is evolving into a **generic, multi-template signature generator** suitable for any corporate environment.

 ---